 One of the most natural-sounding phono amps we've heard, unleashing a great amount of detail, it shone no matter what music was being played.

 The build and design were exquisite and if we had the spare change, we wouldn't have hesitated in snapping it up.

 Back in 2013, we remarked that there was nothing quite like Burmester's 808 Mk5.
 Frighteningly expensive, this was a fully configurable preamp where you could add inputs (line level sources, phono modules), or switch outputs out to fit your system needs.

-And the sound was terrific, offering a measure of control and composure, with sk- high detail along with a fluid and refined presentation.
-The price put it past most, but if you could get your hands on it, we imagine you wouldn't ever feel the need for another amplifier.
+And the sound was terrific, offering a measure of control and composure, with high levels of detail along with a fluid and refined presentation.
+The price put it past most, but if you could get your hands on one, we imagine you wouldn't ever feel the need for another amplifier.

 MORE: Burmester 808 Mk5 review

 We weren't fully convinced by the original Supernait, which sounded less dynamic than we liked.
 This issue was not a problem for its successor, a "supremely stable, confident-sounding" amplifier that boasted excellent bass performance and surefooted rhythms.

 Gamut D3i/D200i (2015)

 From the moment the music started, this Gamut pre/power combination impressed.

 Clean, crisp and clear, the detail resolution was superb, really digging into a recording and laying it bare.
 This was an insightful and honest amp that didn't "stamp its signature on the recording too heavily".